Thank you for reading our post, please rate this article at the end.

 Keep a Steady Pace

-First, you should keep a steady pace.
-This tip applies to hiking no matter where you are, and switchbacks are no exception.
+First, maintain a steady pace.
+This tip applies to hiking, wherever you are, and switchbacks are no exception.
+Furthermore, when you encounter a switchback, you must be more careful with your speed.

-We suggest slowing down your pace when you step on a switchback.
-As with hiking in general, if you put all your effort into the early stages, you will get exhausted and won’t be able to continue the journey at the same pace later.
+We recommend slowing your pace when you approach a switchback.
+As with hiking in general, if you put all your effort into the early stages, you will become exhausted and won’t be able to continue at the same pace later.

 You need to conserve energy to cover the entire switchback without struggling and pushing yourself to the limit.
 Besides, you should avoid giving it all to the switchback if there is still plenty of the trail left.
 You want to conserve your energy not only for the switchback but also for whatever awaits you next.